 How valuable is the Backdoor Roth to you, specifically?
 That depends on many factors, some of which are under your control, others which are at the whims of our policy-makers.

 The sooner you start making backdoor Roth contributions, the more benefit you’ll see.
 You have until mid-April to make a contribution for the prior calendar year.
-First-timers are now making both 2018 and 2019 Backdoor Roth contributions.
+First-timers in the spring of 2020 can now make both 2019 and 2020 Backdoor Roth contributions.

 The longer you can make Backdoor Roth contributions, the more valuable they’ll be to you.
 You must have earned income (capital gains, dividends, and withdrawals from tax-deferred accounts do not count) to contribute to an IRA via the front or back door.